 Do I need two separate registrations for two different offices?

 Answer: You need only one Delaware CSR to prescribe controlled substances in Delaware even if you prescribe controlled substances at more than one Delaware business/practice or more than one location of a business/practice.
 However, every Delaware location where controlled substances are dispensed/stored must be covered by a CSR.
-If no other practitioner (e.g., physician), physician assistant or APRN holds a Delaware CSR for a location where you will store/dispense, as well as prescribe, controlled substances, you must file for an additional CSR for the location.
+If no other practitioner (e.g., physician), physician assistant, or APRN holds a Delaware CSR for a location where you will store/dispense or prescribe controlled substances, you must apply for an additional CSR for the location.

 What does the law say about verbally communicated prescriptions?